Credit default swap: Naked credit default swaps

 In the examples above, the hedge fund did not own any debt of Risky Corp.
 A CDS in which the buyer does not own the underlying debt is referred to as a naked credit default swap, estimated to be up to 80% of the credit default swap market.
 There is currently a debate in the United States and Europe about whether speculative uses of credit default swaps should be banned.
 Legislation is under consideration by Congress as part of financial reform.

 Critics assert that naked CDSs should be banned, comparing them to buying fire insurance on your neighbor's house, which creates a huge incentive for arson.
 Analogizing to the concept of insurable interest, critics say you should not be able to buy a CDS—insurance against default—when you do not own the bond.
 Short selling is also viewed as gambling and the CDS market as a casino.

 Another concern is the size of the CDS market.
 Because naked credit default swaps are synthetic, there is no limit to how many can be sold.
 The gross amount of CDSs far exceeds all "real" corporate bonds and loans outstanding.
 As a result, the risk of default is magnified leading to concerns about systemic risk.

 Financier George Soros called for an outright ban on naked credit default swaps, viewing them as "toxic" and allowing speculators to bet against and "bear raid" companies or countries.
-His concerns were echoed by several European politicians who, during the Greek Financial Crisis, accused naked CDS buyers of making the crisis worse.
+His concerns were echoed by several European politicians who, during the Greek government-debt crisis, accused naked CDS buyers of making the crisis worse.

 Despite these concerns, former United States Secretary of the Treasury Geithner and Commodity Futures Trading Commission Chairman Gensler are not in favor of an outright ban on naked credit default swaps.
 They prefer greater transparency and better capitalization requirements.
 These officials think that naked CDSs have a place in the market.

 Proponents of naked credit default swaps say that short selling in various forms, whether credit default swaps, options or futures, has the beneficial effect of increasing liquidity in the marketplace.
 That benefits hedging activities.
 Without speculators buying and selling naked CDSs, banks wanting to hedge might not find a ready seller of protection.
 Speculators also create a more competitive marketplace, keeping prices down for hedgers.
 A robust market in credit default swaps can also serve as a barometer to regulators and investors about the credit health of a company or country.

-Despite assertions that speculators are making the Greek crisis worse, Germany's market regulator BaFin found no proof supporting the claim.
-Some suggest that without credit default swaps, Greece's borrowing costs would be higher.
+Germany's market regulator BaFin found that naked CDS did not worsen the Greek credit crisis.
+Without credit default swaps, Greece's borrowing costs would be higher.
 As of November 2011, the Greek bonds have a bond yield of 28%.

 A bill in the U.S. Congress proposed giving a public authority the power to limit the use of CDSs other than for hedging purposes, but the bill did not become law.